Cricket’s Shorthand Course

 Acknowledgements

-Thanks to: Shorthand Discord V2, especially @vevrik, @stenophile, @richard for ideas and review.
-Reddit Shorthand, especially u/BerylPratt whose site has excellent advice
+Thanks to: Shorthand Discord V2, especially @vevrik, @stenophile, @richard, for ideas and review.
+Reddit Shorthand, especially u/BerylPratt whose site has excellent advice.

 Revision History